-- Finding new ways to use existing cancer drugs or therapies, including combinations of chemotherapies, targeted therapies and radiation.
+- Finding new ways to use existing cancer drugs or therapies, including combinations of chemotherapies, targeted therapies and radiation

-- Searching for new targets or pathways to attack the cancer.
+- Searching for new targets or pathways to attack the cancer

 - Understanding how lymphomas grow and spread, so we can find ways to stop them.

-Learn about clinical research studies available to lymphoma patients at Roswell Park, or call 1-800-ROSWELL (1-800-767-9355).
+Learn about clinical trials available to lymphoma patients at Roswell Park, or call 1-800-ROSWELL (1-800-767-9355).